The Best Way To Clean Solar Panels

-Water fed brushes are attachments to your hose, which use the hose’s water to help scrub down things like windows.
+Water-fed brushes are attachments to your hose, which use the hose’s water to help scrub down things like windows.
 They spray the water onto the surface, then keep a continual stream going while you scrub.
 These can be useful for simultaneously cleaning and rinsing your solar panels.

 Are Professional Solar Panel Cleaning Services Worth It?

 The other option, if you don’t wish to clean your panels yourself, is to hire a professional to do it.
-This can be the best choice for panels which are particularly dirty, or if you have a roof which may be too dangerous to walk on.
+This can be the best choice for panels that are particularly dirty, or if you have a roof that may be too dangerous to walk on.
 More importantly, a professional cleaning job is the easiest way to ensure that the job is done thoroughly and well, without any costly mistakes.

 Why Professional Cleaning Is the Best Choice for Your Panels